SnapperGee/tones/README.md

 - `--wave`, `-w`

   Sets the default wave shape to use for notes that don't have a wave shape specified.
-Expects a valid wave shape and defaults to `SIN`.
+Expects a valid wave shape and defaults to `SINE`.
 The valid wave shapes are case insensitive and are:

-  - `SIN`
+  - `SINE`
   - `TRIANGLE` (or `TRI`)
   - `SQUARE` (or `SQR`)
   - `SAW_UP` (or `SUP`, `SAWUP`)